salsabilmislat/reading-notes/growthmindset.md

 # **what is Growth mindset?**

-*A growth mindset is pepole who believe their talents ,intelegent and understand that their abilities can be developed through*
+    A growth mindset is people who believe their talents, intelligent and understand that their abilities can be developed through

 - hard working